||View or Print |

 Update - Summer, 2006 - Bob Whitney

 This tripoint probably does not need a 4WD except in very wet weather.
+However the approaching roads to #7 have deterioratedto the point that we recommend a 4WD in all weather.
 Most people will find it convenient to do #6 and #7 tri-points on the same trip and 4WD might then be used for both.